-The authorized stock of SuRo Capital as of July 24, 2020 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
-Our common stock is listed on the Nasdaq Capital Market under the ticker symbol "SSSS."
-As of July 24, 2020, there are no outstanding options or warrants to purchase our stock.
+The authorized stock of SuRo Capital as of June 8, 2023 consists of 100,000,000 shares of stock, par value \$0.01 per share, all of which are initially designated as common stock.
+Our common stock is listed on the Nasdaq Global Select Market under the ticker symbol "SSSS."
+As of June 8, 2023, there are no outstanding options or warrants to purchase our stock.
 Under the Company's Amended and Restated 2019 Equity Incentive Plan (the "Amended Equity Incentive Plan"), and subject to the terms therein, the Company may issue (i) restricted shares to its employees, officers and all directors, including non-employee directors, and (ii) options to its employees, officers, and directors, excluding non-employee directors.
+Under the Amended Equity Incentive Plan, the maximum aggregate number of our common stock that may be authorized for issuance is 1,627,967.

 Under the MGCL, our stockholders generally are not personally liable for our debts or obligations.

-The following are our outstanding classes of equity securities as of July 24, 2020:
+The following are our outstanding classes of equity securities as of June 8, 2023:

+Amount Held by Us or

-Title of Class Amount Authorized for Our Account Amount Outstanding Common stock 100,000,000 16,441,874
+Title of Class Amount Authorized for Our Account Amount Outstanding

+Common stock 100,000,000 - 25,398,640

-Under our charter our Board of Directors is authorized to classify and reclassify any unissued shares of stock into other classes or series of stock without obtaining stockholder approval.
-As permitted by the MGCL, our charter provides that the Board of Directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
+Under our Articles of Amendment and Restatement (the "Charter"), our Board of Directors is authorized to classify and reclassify any unissued shares of stock into other classes or series of stock without obtaining stockholder approval.
+As permitted by the MGCL, our Charter provides that the Board of Directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.